Thomas Mallon: Accolades

-Later life
+Personal life

-Openly gay, Mallon currently lives with his longtime partner, William Bodenschatz, in Washington, DC, and is a professor emeritus of English at The George Washington University.
+Openly gay, Mallon currently lives with his longtime partner, William Bodenschatz, in Washington, D.C., and is a professor emeritus of English at The George Washington University.
 He once described himself as a "supposed literary intellectual/homosexual/Republican."
-During the 2016 election he was actively involved in Scholars and Writers Against Trump, a group of disaffected conservatives.
+During the 2016 election, he was actively involved in Scholars and Writers Against Trump, a group of disaffected conservatives.
 He left the Republican Party in November 2016.